zspoliver16/python-p3-pytest/README.md

 ## pytest Helps You Write Better Programs

 pytest is primarily used for a task called **unit testing**.
-Unit testing is a provess in which the smalled parts of an application- no matter how large- are looked at individually and tested to make sure they operate as intended.
+Unit testing is a provess in which the smallest parts of an application- no matter how large the application- are looked at individually and tested to make sure they operate as intended.
 Testing is usually carried out by developers themselves, but sometimes by teams of quality assurance (QA) engineers as well.

 Unit tests will typically run on many functions at once with many different types of input.
 The number of failures with their descriptions will be returned